-These technologies, while perhaps not built primarily to serve as awareness systems, have all been widely adopted and appropriated to that end.
+These technologies, while perhaps not primarily built to serve as awareness systems, have all been widely adopted and appropriated to that end.
 These systems are, in some cases, particularly valued because of the asymmetries they embody.
-Bloggers, for example, valued the asymmetry of engagement among themselves and their readers that the technology affords:
+Bloggers, for example, valued the asymmetry of engagement among themselves and their readers that is afforded by the technology:

 The relationship between blogger and reader was markedly asymmetrical.
 Bloggers wanted readers but they did not necessarily want to hear a lot from those readers....
 Many bloggers liked that they could be less responsive with blogging than they could in email, instant messaging, phone, or face to face communication.
-They seemed to be holding their readers at arm's length [27].
+They seemed to be holding their readers at arm's length [25].

-In the following sections, we distill and unpack multiple forms of asymmetry in awareness systems.
+In the following sections, we distill and unpack multiple forms of asymmetries of awareness systems.